mc08662/mc08662.github.io/index.md

 From October 2015 to October 2018, I was employed by CITY, University of London, as a Research Fellow in framework of [CaFE ITN project](http://cafe-project.eu/). _CaFE_ was an interdisciplinary project that investigated cavitation erosion.
 The work done then was part of my PhD and regarded mainly code development on [OpenFOAM](https://github.com/OpenFOAM/OpenFOAM-2.4.x).

-In the past, I completed an internship in [ONERA](https://www.onera.fr) - The French Aerospace Laboratory, at the Applied Aerodynamics Department.
+During my studies, I completed an internship in [ONERA](https://www.onera.fr) - The French Aerospace Laboratory, at the Applied Aerodynamics Department.
 There I worked on the development of a hybridization tool, which would merge numerical and experimental data, to benefit from the detail of numerical computations and the precision of aerodynamic experiments and provide more accurate pressure field information.
 The internship in _ONERA_ lasted from October 2013 to February 2014.

 ### Interests and Skills